(Photo Courtesy Mad Rooster Design)

 He is an active audio production professional, has taught classes in media production at the Art Institute of Austin, Shoreline College, and the Art Institute of Seattle, and has won awards for his creative work from the Austin Chronicle, the City of Seattle, Puget Sound Transit, and Jack Straw Productions.

 Alex received a BFA from the School of the Art Institute of Chicago in 1995 and an MLA from St. Edward’s University in 2005.
-He is a founding member of Phonography Austin and the Mimeomeme collective and is the former host of Commercial Suicide on Austin’s KOOP Radio, central Texas’ longest-running experimental sound and music program.
+He is a founding member of Phonography Austin and the Mimeomeme collective, and serves on the boards of several arts organizations.

 - Austin Chronicle Best of Austin Critic’s Pick (2009 and 2013)